exnx/cpr-detection/README.md

 ```
 classifier/3D-ResNets-Pytorch/inference.py
 ```
-main.py runs this, but this script was heavily modified to save results to disk for analyzing.
+main.py runs this, but this script was heavily modified to save results to disk.
+This inference script already performs prec/recall (unlike the rate inference code).

 ##### post_processing_code/